 Xander joined the Perlut Lab in the Spring 2020 term to lead a new wing of the grassland bird project.
 His work compares Bobolink movement ecology by a small isolated population at the Hudson Valley Farm Hub, NY, with our long-term study population in Shelburne, VT.
 When not birding in his home woods of Central Park, NYC, Xander is a super talented photographer and cross country runner.
 Xander graduated in the Spring 2022 term and flew directly to Panama to put his ornithological career in high gear and spent the 2023 summer in Montana working with grassland birds.

 BS Environmental Science, dual minors in Climate Change Studies and Political Science

 Maeve McGowan uses data collected from 2002 to 2018 to explain how phenological shifts caused by climate change on the wintering grounds affected variation in nest initiation dates of Bobolinks and Savannah Sparrows breeding in agricultural fields of Vermont.
 See her fantastic poster from the 2019 Northeast Natural History Conference here and the manuscript we published here.

 BS Environmental Science and Biology

 Olivia joined the lab for the 2019 field season and is leading the dive into our Savannah Sparrow geolocator data, which details where the birds spent their non-breeding period.
 Her first project–published in Avian Ecology and Conservation–explored how migration and wintering location affected breeding success.
 She transitioned to exploring how reproductive effort and success changes of a individuals lifetime.
-Olivia is also an amazing potter!
+Olivia is also a seriously amazing potter!

 BS Environmental Studies

 Emma first joined the lab for the 2019 field season and is interested in variation in male Bobolink morphology, especially in how the size of their yellow cap varies.
-She is using these morphometrics to see how they influence annual survival.
-Emma is also a member of the UNE gymnastics team.
+She used these morphometrics to see how they influence annual survival (manuscript currently in review).
+Emma was also a member of the UNE gymnastics team.
 She graduated in Spring 2022 and headed directly to grad school.